pgorman/dangerjaunt/dangerjaunt.md

 Clerics are militant crusaders, jovial friars, or cunning hunters of the undead.

-Each day, they pray for particular spells from their spell list.
+Each morning, they pray for their daily spells.
-At any point during play, a cleric may swap out a prepared spell for the _Turn Undead_ spell.
+A cleric may swap out a prepared spell for the _Turn Undead_ spell at any point during play.

 Clerics use any armor, but only blunt weapons.